UwUClub/EwECS/doc/HowTos/HowTo+System.md

 ```

 ## Conclusion
-This is just some example of how to use the ECS, you can use it as you want.
+You need to create a `System` for each feature of your game, for example, if you want to move the player, you need to create a `System` that will update the `Position` of the player.